algorithmica-org/algorithmica/content/english/hpc/compilation/precalc.md

 weight: 8
 ---

-When compilers can infer that a certain variable does not depend on any user-provided data, they can compute its value during compile-time and turn it into a constant by embedding it into the generated machine code.
+When compilers can infer that a certain variable does not depend on any user-provided data, they can compute its value during compile time and turn it into a constant by embedding it into the generated machine code.

 This optimization helps performance a lot, but it is not a part of the C++ standard, so compilers don't *have to* do that.
 When a compile-time computation is either hard to implement or time-intensive, they have a full legal right to pass on that opportunity.

 ### Constant Expressions

-In modern C++, you can mark a function as `constexpr`, and if it is called by passing constants, its value is guaranteed to be computed during compile-time:
+In modern C++, you can mark a function as `constexpr`, and if it is called by passing constants, its value is guaranteed to be computed during compile time:

 ```c++
 constexpr int fibonacci(int n) {